NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/metadata/_index.md

 ---

 This page describes the kinds of metadata that exists within an information package, where they should be placed in the information package, and how it is referenced in METS.
 A package contains metadata on the root level of the package, as well as on each representation on the representation level of the package.
+For a broader overview of how the DPS handles metadata, see [Metadata management](/docs/dps/metadata/).

 ## Package metadata